 Kate trained as an historian and art historian and had a brief spell as an archivist at the Borthwick Institute for Archives, before discovering buildings archaeology at the University of York, where she did her MA and PhD before joining the Department full-time in 2002.
 Between 2000-2015, she was York Minster Archaeology Research fellow.
 As Director of the MA in Archaeology of Buildings, she is passionate about the potential of buildings archaeology and buildings history to enhance understanding of the significance of historic buildings, and to inform their management, interpretation and display to the wider public.
 This approach is evident in her own research, and that of her research students who work on a wide range of historic building types and research issues.
 She is always interested in hearing from potential students or collaborators about future projects or ideas.

-In 2015 Kate became deputy Director of the University's Humanities Research Centre and in 2015/16 is both Acting Director and Acting Associate Dean for the Arts and Humanities.
+In 2015 Kate became Deputy Director of the University's Humanities Research Centre and from 2015/16 became both Acting Director and Acting Associate Dean for the Arts and Humanities.

 My PhD and subsequent research has focused on the archaeology of 'public' buildings in pre-modern England.
 These are principally the guildhalls constructed by religious fraternities and craft mysteries in the provincial towns and villages of late medieval England.
 My research adopts an interdisicplinary approach, combining archaeological survey and dendrochronological analysis with archival research, and setting these within a theoretical context to explore the changing meanings and experience of these buildings over time.
 This has led to a series of major archaeological survey projects in York, Boston (Lincs) and Stratford-upon-Avon (Warwickshire) which are shedding new light on the archaeology of public buildings in medieval England and which will inform a future monograph for Cambridge University Press.
 Another growing passion is for ecclesiastical wall paintings, inspired by a longstanding research project on the paintings at Pickering church (north Yorkshire).